Facebook Shadow Profiles: Introduction

-A large number of websites have integrated Facebook's engagement buttons since their launch in 2009.
-Websites implement Facebook buttons perhaps with the intent to increase traffic through social media referrals \cite{sismeiro2018competitive}.
-Theoretical work also suggests that the widespread adoption of engagement buttons can be the result of a prisoner's dilemma \cite{kramer2019winners}.
-The widespread diffusion of Facebook’s engagement buttons and tracking scripts on the web has been largely documented \cite{chaabane2012big,libert2015exposing,lerner2016internet}.
-In 2020, Facebook's engagement buttons had already reached 40 percent of the top 1'000 websites \cite{accc2021}.
-Existing studies, however, typically focus on the share of websites being monitored by such tracking technologies, leaving aside the share of individual users’ activity that can be tracked by online platforms such as Facebook.
+The mechanism that allows Facebook to build shadow profiles based on browsing behavior alone relies on its network of engagement buttons.
+Using cookies, Facebook can track individuals - regardless of whether they are Facebook users - across all websites on which a Facebook ``Like'' or ``Share'' button appears, even if users never actively click on them \cite{roosendaal12}.
+A large number of websites have integrated Facebook's engagement buttons since their launch in 2009, perhaps with the intent to increase traffic through social media referrals, and their widespread diffusion on the web has been documented in academic work and industry reports \cite{chaabane2012big,libert2015exposing,lerner2016internet,EnglehardtNarayanan2016,ghostery20}.
+In 2020, Facebook's engagement buttons had reached 40 percent of the top 1'000 websites \cite{accc2021}.